jyrgenn/jpylib/README.md

         "v": (...),
     })

-The two functions called above, `tracefn` and `pgetopts` were indeed the first two I had in mind.
+The two functions called above, the `tracefn` decorator and `pgetopts` were indeed the first two I had in mind.
 Quite a few more followed in between.

 Current Status